lainio/err2/README.md

 - **Beformance boost for assert pkg**
 - More support for `assert` package for tests: support for cross module asserts during the tests.
-- using `assert` pkg for tests allow us to have traversable call stack during unit tests -- cross module boundaries.
+- Using `assert` pkg for tests allow us to have traversable call stack during unit tests -- cross module boundaries.
-- simplified `assert` pkg `testing` pkg intergration, and especially performance.
+- Implementation: simplified `assert` pkg to `testing` pkg intergration, and especially performance.

 ### Upcoming releases